Publications

 Awards: Best Paper Award (General), Southwestern Finance Association Annual Meeting (2023), WRDS Best Empirical Finance Paper Award, New Zealand Finance Meeting (2022), Samsung Securities Best Paper Award, CAFM (2022), Best Paper Award in Green Finance, Asia Conference on Business and Economic Studies (2022), Best Paper Award in Sustainability, Conference on Behavioral Research in Finance, Governance and Accounting (2022), KDI Frontiers in Development Policy Conference Grant (2022)

 Abstract.
-We investigate the insurance-motives of polluting firms' charitable giving by analyzing donations from philanthropic foundations to nonprofit organizations in the local community.
-Our empirical setting exploits the National Ambient Air Quality Standards as localized exogenous shocks to pollution.
-Using regression discontinuity, we find that firms with more pollution subsequently donate more to local nonprofits.
-Firms maximize the insurance value of donations by reallocating donations to areas where they pollute the most.
-Potential mechanisms include firms' local media coverage, reputational risk exposure, and history of regulatory noncompliance.
-Welfare analysis indicates that firms underpay for the insurance value of corporate philanthropy at the cost of society.
+We investigate the insurance-motives of polluting firms' charitable giving by analyzing donations from philanthropic foundations to local nonprofits.
+Employing the National Ambient Air Quality Standards as localized exogenous shocks to pollution in a regression discontinuity framework, we document that firms with greater local pollution donate more to local nonprofits.
+This effect is amplified for firms that derive more insurance value from donations.
+Our results are not driven by a substitution between pollution abatement and charitable activities.
 Overall, the evidence suggests that firms leverage their reputation in local communities through corporate philanthropy as a form of insurance.

 [3] "Environmental regulation, pollution, and shareholder wealth" (with Seungho Choi, Ross Levine, and Raphael Jonghyeon Park) [pdf]